codee-com/open-catalog/Checks/PWR053/README.md

 ### Actions

-Implement a version of the forall loop using an Application Program Interface (API) that enables vectorization.
-Codee assists the programmer by providing source code rewriting capabilities using compiler directives provided by OpenMP standard, GNU compiler, LLVM compiler and Intel compiler.
+Implement a version of the forall loop using an Application Program Interface (API) that enables vectorization, such as OpenMP, or using compiler-specific directives.

 ### Relevance